Vector and Matrix Optimal Mass Transport: Theory, Algorithm, and Applications: Duality proof

 where

 In this framework of Fenchel-Rockafellar duality, $d^\star\le p^\star$, i.e., weak duality, holds unconditionally, and this is not difficult to prove.
-To establish $d^\star= p^\star$, i.e., strong duality, requires additional assumptions and is more difficult to prove.
+On the other hand, $d^\star= p^\star$, i.e., strong duality, requires additional assumptions and is more difficult to prove.
 The following theorem does this with a condition we can use. \begin{theorem} [Theorem~17 and 18 \cite{rockafellar1974}] If there is an $x\in X$ such that $f(x)<\infty$ and $g$ is bounded above in a neighborhood of $Lx$, then $p^\star=d^\star$.
 Furthermore, if $p^\star=d^\star<\infty$, the infimum of $\inf_{y^*\in Y^*}\{f^*(L^*y^*)+g^*(-y^*)\}$ is attained. \end{theorem}